rubyreferences/rubyref/jekyll/language/modules-classes.md

 ### `alias` and `undef`

 You may also alias or undefine methods, but these operations are not restricted to modules or classes.
-See the [miscellaneous syntax section](/language/misc.md) for documentation.
+See the <a href='/language/misc.md' class='remote' target='_blank'>miscellaneous syntax section</a> for documentation.

 # Classes